CharlesEtienneLavoie/starter-academic/content/en/donate/hero.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

 The PhD journey is a long one.
 Exceptional perseverance is critical to traverse a road filled with challenges and obstacles, in sometimes suboptimal conditions.
 But you can help, too.
-Do you believe in the work I do, enjoy my blogs, use my functions and tutorials, or would just like to help me complete my PhD studies?
 Consider supporting me and my mission by buying me a coffee.
 Every donation makes a difference, no matter how small.

+# Do you believe in the work I do, enjoy my blogs, use my functions and tutorials, or would just like to help me complete my PhD studies?